Associate of Applied Science Degree in Respiratory Therapy

 Why Choose Respiratory Therapy?

 Is respiratory therapy a good career?
 What does a respiratory therapist do?
-If you still have questions about just what a respiratory therapist does on a day-to-day basis, and you’re still curious about receiving a respiratory therapy degree, read here about the promising career our associate of applied science degree can do for you and your future.
+If you still have questions about just what a respiratory therapist does on a day-to-day basis, and you’re still curious about what a promising future an associate degree in respiratory therapy can offer, read here about the promising career our associate of applied science degree can do for you and your future.
 In the wake of the COVID-19 pandemic, respiratory therapists are needed now more than ever, and you too could be on the first line saving lives.

 Respiratory Therapy Career Outlook